Saving over £200,000 on Fleet costs with Electric Blue

 This recommendation was based on the potential fuel and operational savings that EVs offer, which took into consideration the current operation and duty cycle of the existing fleet, as well as the performance capabilities of EVs and chargers currently on the market.

-Due to the improvements in air quality, and the savings in fleet costs, we recommended moving to the Stage 2 - Trial phase, to be followed by Stage 3 - Roll-out phase, when the operational programme permits it.
+The results of the analysis showed that a high proportion (76%) of daily routes could have been completed in EVs with excess battery capacity, not requiring any additional charging.
+Due to evidenced feasibility in converting, along with the improvements in air quality and the savings in fleet costs, we recommended that OHD move into the Stage 2 - Trial phase, to be followed by Stage 3 - Roll-out phase, when the operational programme permits it.
 Electric Blue will fully manage the trial, including the provision of all services, infrastructure and vehicles.

 - Vehicles - We suggest two EVs - Nissan eNV200 or equivalent